 Varanus of New Guinea is a monitor lizard.
-People refer to this lizard as; crocodile monitor, Varanus salvadorii, Papu (n) monitor or Artellia.
+People refer to this lizard as; a crocodile monitor, Varanus salvadorii, Papu (n) monitor, or Artellia.
 This outsized monitor lizard of New Guinea, which is the world’s longest lizard, is 211 cm (8.02ft) long.
-Just like other lizards, it possesses the anatomical skin texture that makes it breathe without difficulty, while running.
+Just like other lizards, it possesses the anatomical skin texture that makes it breathe without difficulty while running.

 The bigger species of monitor lizard seen in New Guinea are the Papuan monitor.
 It grows to a length of 2.5m, and weighs to 20 kg.
 Its long tail distinctively doubles its SVL (snout-vent length), and is round at the base and triangular further from the point of attachment.

 The scales on the skin do not overlap each other.
 The major part of the body is black with green, yellow and white spots.
 Throughout the neck, they have folds.
 The snout is long and round.
 They have a forked tongue, which helps chemoreception.
 The teeth are extra long, and claws are strong.
 Males are normally bigger than females, because females expend a lot of energy by reproducing.

 The main dwelling place of Papuan monitors is in the coastal lowland surroundings, chiefly in the hot rainforests and in the marshy tropical seashores.
 You can see this crocodile monitor specifically in sea level and up to 200 meters above sea level; you see them in mountain areas that are 650 meters above sea level.
 They live in trees and land depending where they get food and sunlight.
 This variety of monitors live in rainforests; their best possible daytime temperature ranges from 29-31°C.